JohnBinford/AppleWood-Pointe/Documents/Download.md

 ## Documentation for the Workshop
 - PDF documents are good becuase they usually print to scale.
-  - If you wnat to use your fancy Applewood Pointe Ruler, Use the PDF's.
+  - If you want to use your fancy Applewood Pointe Ruler, Use the PDF's.
 #### Note!
 - Some Browsers have  NO INLINE viewer for PDF Documents, or have "security settings" that prevent inline viewing (in your browser's window) - from certain websites.
 So you must download them blind sometimes.
   - John B. has three computers that show the PDF, but his favorite does not!